seafu47/CMPE131_final-project/meetings.md

   -Discussed what are new functions should replace the (RATING) function -Summarize
   Our team have made a new class for products to connect with the database and User.
 Big process have finished today.
 And our team dicussed how to list items into website nicer.

+### 2022-05-10
+-Attended: Xiyuan Zhou, Jiaheng Fang, Ahmet Mutlugun -Team updates (more than 15 mins)
+  -Talk about wrapping up
+  -Shopping cart requirement to replace purchase item -Find bugs to fix
+-Summarize
+  Minor bugs need to be fixed